A Quick Guide for Finding the Best Gunsmith Screwdriver Set for your Workbench or Range Bag!

 Grace USA has been making the HG8 set of gunsmith screwdrivers since 1941.

 These traditional screwdrivers are reminiscent of gunsmithing tools used in decades past before the popular driver bit sets were introduced.
 I have used my Grace screwdrivers for hundreds of gun projects and wouldn’t be without them.

 Each blade is crafted from Chromium and Vanadium steel and heat treated to 52–56 Rc hardness.
 This is the ideal hardness for a screwdriver blade.
 It’s hard enough not to twist but not so hard that it will chip while removing a delicate gun screw.

 The blade ends are custom Hollow Ground to tolerances of +/-.002 to fit screws commonly found on firearms.
 They can be used for sight screws, guard screws, plug screws, scope screws, floor plate as well as many other firearm screws.

 The square shaped handles are made from Maine hardwood that minimizes slipping even with oily hands.
 Each tool features a nickel-plated ferrule that adds to the appearance of these fine hand tools and protects the wood from chipping.

-The Grace USA Original Gun Care Screwdriver Set HG8 isn’t for everyone.
+The Grace USA Original Gun Care Screwdriver Set HG8 is often found in long established gunsmith shops.
 They are ideal for workbench projects but obviously not suited for taking to the range.
 The quality is what you would expect from this American company.
 This is a set of screwdrivers you will enjoy using and be proud to own.